joehendrix/lean_std4/docs/Roadmap.md

 good shared and destructive use-cases.
 Furthermore, Lean provides concurrency primitives, and the standard library needs to design data structures for concurrent accesses and updates.

+### Additional Data structures and algorithms

+In addition the above data types, the standard library will include priority querues and potentially other data structures and algorithsm such as union-find and graph algorithms.
+Before submitting a PR about such a data structure, potential contributors should discuss the idea on the Lean Zulip and get feedback on the suitability.

 ## Asynchronous IO